ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0025-akanats-refinery-margin-cap.md

 2. **All additional costs are passed through**
    - Insurance + shipping + risk premiums (+4 baht/litre)
-   - Instead of reducing margins (3 – 4 = –1), margins *increase*.
+   - Instead of reducing margins (3 – 4 = –1), margins increase.

 3. **The Oil Fuel Fund absorbs the difference**
-   - Every time the Fund suppresses diesel prices,
-     it effectively **pays the refineries their full margin**.
+   - Every time the Fund suppresses diesel prices, it effectively pays the refineries their full margin.

 4. **Consumers see 44 baht/litre at the pump**
    - But the real diesel is: